TheFossilDev/pomo-timer/README.md

 Pomodoro timer is a productivity tool based around the concepts of the pomodoro technique.

-## TODO:
+## FEATURE IDEAS:

-1. Add hover tooltips to buttons
+1. To-do list based on pomos spent on task

-2. Add modal hover in / hover out animation
+## UI TODO:

-3. Add fade in between sun / moon animation
+1. Add fade in between sun / moon animation